pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * Manually creating a database.

   * `Graphs without geometries`_
-  * :doc:`sampledata`: a small graph used on the documentation examples
+  * :doc:`sampledata`: a small graph used in the documentation examples

 * Using `osm2pgrouting
   <https://workshop.pgrouting.org/latest/en/basic/data.html>`__